IN THE MOUNTAINS OF FIRE

 Wednesday, August 26, 2708

-I can feel the climate change almost step by step as we descend into the warm, moist, welcoming gorge, a sheltered crack between mountains that leads us back to Koboros, aligned east to west so that it gets maximum sun despite its steepness.
+I can feel the climate change almost step by step as we descend into the warm, moist, welcoming gorge, a sheltered crack between mountains that leads us back to Koboros, aligned east to west (odd as that may be in this range) so that it gets maximum sun despite its steepness.
 I watch snow dance high above us, falling on the peaks, yet not quite reaching here.

 Ah, sweet prospect of refuge!
 My heart soars to see an end to fear, so that I almost feel buoyed up in flight.
 Of course Rashid will certainly ground us all.
 I kind of look forward to that, actually, to lay down this constant jangling of the nerves that substitutes for energy.
 But then I think of the darkness lurking behind the sun, and what monsters might lie in wait for those who sleep, and I dread the crash that surely must follow.